Tony Tarasco: Early life

-Tarasco was born at Saint Vincent's Catholic Medical Center in Greenwich Village and, until he was 6 or 7 years old, lived in Washington Heights and the Bronx.
+Tarasco was born at Saint Vincent's Catholic Medical Center in Greenwich Village to an Italian American father and Trinidadian American mother.
+Until age nine, he lived in Washington Heights, the Bronx, and Brooklyn.
 His father, Jack, worked a summer job as a vendor at Yankee Stadium.
 At 13 years old, after moving to Santa Monica, California, Tarasco joined the Santa Monica Graveyard Crips, a set of the Crips street gang.
 At 16 years old, with the encouragement of fellow Crips members, he left the gang to focus on playing high school baseball.

-Tarasco was selected by the Atlanta Braves in the 15th round of the 1988 Major League Baseball draft out of Santa Monica High School.

 Professional career

+The Atlanta Braves selected Tarasco in the 15th round of the 1988 Major League Baseball draft out of Santa Monica High School.
+He made his major league debut in 1993.

-Tarasco was traded along with Roberto Kelly and Esteban Yan from the Braves to the Expos for Marquis Grissom on April 6, 1995.
+The Braves traded Tarasco with Roberto Kelly and Esteban Yan to the Montreal Expos for Marquis Grissom on April 6, 1995.
 As Montreal's starting right fielder, he hit .249 with 14 home runs, 40 runs batted in (RBI) and 24 stolen bases out of 27 attempts in 126 games with the Expos in 1995.